-Microsoft Office Excel 2007 includes a built-in spell checker that can catch and get rid of spelling errors and typos in your worksheets.
-Excel 2007's spell checker normally looks for misspellings only in the current worksheet.
+Microsoft Excel 2010 includes a built-in spell checker that can catch and correct spelling errors and typos in your worksheets.
+Excel 2010's spell checker normally looks for misspellings only in the current worksheet.
 If you have a multiple-sheet workbook, you can select the sheets you want to check before you start the spell checker.
 Also, you can check the spelling of just a particular group of entries by selecting the cells first.

 Ignore Once or Ignore All: When Excel's spell check comes across a word its dictionary finds suspicious but you know is viable, click the Ignore Once button.
 If you don't want the spell checker to query you about this word again, click Ignore All.

 Add to Dictionary: Click this button to add the unknown word — such as your name — to a custom dictionary so that Excel won't flag it again.

 Change: Click this button to replace the word listed in the Not in Dictionary text box with the selected word in the Suggestions list box.

 Change All: Click this button to change all occurrences of this misspelled word in the worksheet to the selected word in the Suggestions list box.
 Use this with caution.

 AutoCorrect: Click this button to have Excel automatically correct this spelling error with the selected suggestion in the Suggestions list box (by adding the misspelling and suggestion to the AutoCorrect dialog box).